GLaDOS: Portal

-final testing area, as Chell prepares to receive the supposed cake, GLaDOS attempts to incinerate Chell in a fire pit.
-Once Chell escapes, GLaDOS attempts to reconcile with Chell, claiming the pit was a final test.
+In Portal, GLaDOS is the only witness to the situation of the player character, Chell.
+The game begins with GLaDOS as an unnamed computer voice introducing Chell to the game's Aperture Science Laboratories Enrichment Center and the physics of the portal gun.
+Her behavior is largely innocuous, though she occasionally experiences glitches and puts Chell through increasingly dangerous tests.
+GLaDOS uses the lure of cake and grief counseling to encourage Chell to continue, only for the final test to end with a deadly fire pit.
+Once Chell escapes, GLaDOS's dialogue becomes increasingly erratic and personal, attempting to trick Chell into returning or accusing her of being "not a good person" or of breaking GLaDOS's heart by disobeying her.

 At the end of the game, after Chell moves through the bowels of the Enrichment Center, GLaDOS's chamber is reached, where the final encounter occurs.
 In this encounter Chell dislodges the various personality cores (each also voiced by McLain, with the exception of the final core, which is voiced in a guttural fashion by Mike Patton) and incinerates them.
-During the battle, it is revealed that before the events of Portal, GLaDOS released a neurotoxin into the Enrichment Center (revealed to occur on Take Your Daughter to Work Day in the sequel), which resulted in the surviving scientists installing a morality core to prevent further incidents.
+During the battle, it is revealed that before the events of Portal, GLaDOS released a neurotoxin into the Enrichment Center, with the surviving scientists installing a morality core to prevent further incidents.
 Additionally, GLaDOS also appeals to Chell by claiming she is the only thing that can protect humanity from "them".
 After the cores are incinerated, the room is sucked into a vortex leading to the surface and GLaDOS is destroyed.

-Chell wakes up outside the damaged facility.
-In an additional scene added to the game in March 2010, Chell is then dragged away by an Aperture Science robot who thanks her for "assuming the party escort submission position".
+Lab Rat

+GLaDOS also appears as the antagonist of the Lab Rat webcomic, depicting both her creation and eventual defeat from the perspective of Doug Rattmann, the last surviving Aperture employee.
+Rattmann worked on GLaDOS alongside another scientist named Henry.
+She proves to be extremely hostile to humans even in her early iterations, only operating for fractions of a picosecond before going rogue and triggering a killswitch.
+After the morality core prevents her from killing the scientists outright, she instead conscripts all employees into mandatory testing to kill them.
+Rattmann ends up as the sole survivor after escaping her for several weeks, eventually managing to orchestrate the events of Portal by relisting Chell as the next test subject.